withastro/roadmap/proposals/0027-content-schemas.md

 ```

 By avoiding the `Astro` global, these fetchers are framework-agnostic.
 This unlocks usage in UI component frameworks and endpoint files.

+# Testing strategy

+Since this feature relies on a magic directory (`src/content/`), we will need tests up to the end-to-end level.
+To summarize:

+- **dev server e2e tests**: validate that `getCollection` and `getEntry` are usable as schema and entry files change.
+- **`astro check` integration test**: ensure generated types pass our type validator.
+- **`astro build` integration test**: ensure entries and collections build successfully, with expected data present in the build.
+- **type file generator unit tests**: Type gen should be independently testable, so it's worth a snapshot test validating the output.

 # Drawbacks